alexeytereshchenko/EpicGamesApi/README.md

 # EpicGamesApi

-It is custom api for get games from Epicgames provide by https://store-site-backend-static.ak.epicgames.com/freeGamesPromotions/
+It is custom api for get free games from Epicgames

 ### Run it with Docker: